aws-samples/eks-cluster-upgrade/README.md

   --max_retry MAX_RETRY
-                        you can specify max retry or else by default it is 2 --force               force pod eviction when you have pdb --eksctl              eksctl upgrade process --preflight           Run preflight check without upgrade --email EMAIL         Email for sharing the preflight report --parallel            Parallel Upgrade all node groups together --log-level LOG_LEVEL
+                        you can specify max retry or else by default it is 2 --force               force pod eviction when you have pdb --preflight           Run pre-flight check without upgrade --email EMAIL         Email for sharing the preflight report --parallel            Upgrade all nodegroups in parallel --log-level LOG_LEVEL
                         The log level to be displayed in the console.
-Default
-                        to: INFO
+                        Default to: INFO
   --version             show program's version number and exit

 example: